Photo by Jessica Leibowitz

 Total preparation time: 35 minutes

-Kosher salt and freshly milled black pepper
+Kosher salt and freshly ground black pepper

-1 tablespoon extra virgin olive oil
+1 tablespoon olive oil

 4 pita breads with pockets, warmed

 Coarsely grate the cucumber (about ¾ cup) and mince the garlic (about 1 tablespoon).
 Combine the cucumber with the yogurt, 1 teaspoon of the garlic and salt and pepper to taste.
 Set aside.

 Finely chop the onion (about ½ cup) and the oregano (about 1 tablespoon) and beat the eggs.
 Combine the meat, onion, oregano, eggs, remaining 2 teaspoons garlic, ¼ teaspoon salt, and 1/8 teaspoon pepper.
 Mix with your hands until the mixture holds together well.
 Form into 16 meatballs and flatten slightly.